Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Hierarchy:**

   - The application demonstrates a clear hierarchy in typography, with variations in font sizes for different elements (header, label, .mainFormButton, etc.).
-This hierarchy aids users in understanding the importance and organization of information on the page.
+This hierarchy aids users in understanding the importance and organisation of information on the page.

 - **Responsive Design:**